ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 $o[] = htmlspecialchars(NULL); // Deprecated in 8.1, Fatal Error in 9.0?
 </code>

-With user-defined functions, while this does not cause a backwards compatibility issue (details below), it still highlights the coercion inconsistency, and that some type checking is happening in an environment that does not expect type checking:
+With user-defined functions, while there hasn't been a backwards compatibility issue, it still highlights the coercion inconsistency, in an environment that does not expect type checking, despite NULL being a value that "can be coerced to the type requested by the hint without data loss and without creation of likely unintended data":

 <code php>
 function user_function(string $s, int $i, float $f, bool $b) {